Abby Huntsman and Sara Haines Open Up About Their Postpartum Depression and It's Refreshingly Honest

 "After I had the baby, I didn't feel anything that everyone describes in their Instagram photos," she confesses.
 "Right away, people post, 'I just fell in love,' and I looked at my husband and said, 'I don't feel any of that.'
 And I was so scared."

-The GMA host continues, "As a parent, but specifically as a woman, everyone tells you it kicks in and you're just going to feel a certain way, and you think [she starts tearing up] 'Am I broken?
+The Strahan and Sara co-host continues, "As a parent, but specifically as a woman, everyone tells you it kicks in and you're just going to feel a certain way, and you think [she starts tearing up] 'Am I broken?
 What is wrong with me?'"

 "It shocked the s--t out of me," Haines explains of her postpartum depression.
 Adding, "I think people think that postpartum means you didn't like the baby.
 Because every story you hear and every movie you see, they want to hurt the baby, and I didn't think any of this, I just thought the baby would be better off without me."